 Why Choose to align with a Franchise as Opposed to Starting Your Own Business?

-One of the main reasons that people choose to open their own businesses as opposed to opening a franchise is the idea of control.
-With your own business, you have control over the major decisions regarding the business, whereas with the franchise there are rules and policies set up by the franchisor that all franchisees will be required to follow.
+The control is one of the important elements that moves people to open their own business, in opposition to opening a franchise.
+With your own business, you have control over the major decisions regarding the business, where as with the franchise there are rules and policies set up by the franchisor that all franchisees will be required to follow.
 However, a franchise can be a great idea for individuals who are just starting up for one main reason – branding.

 A franchise comes with its own brand, some that have been set up over decades.
 For example, consider the idea of opening up a fast food franchise.
 Some of the major chains have been around for decades upon decades and already have a strong following that, as a franchisee, you do not need to worry about creating.

 So, you meet with some franchise owners and finally choose the right franchise to open!
 You are ready . . .
-But, like all businesses, you need a team of advisors to help guide you.
-One of the most important individuals on your team is an attorney.
-However, like with all other undertakings, it is important that you choose an attorney that is knowledgeable in the area of franchise law.
+But, like all businesses, you need a team of advisors to help you.
+The lawyer will be a crucial element in your team, but more valuable is a lawyer that knows everything about franchising.

 Why Choose a Franchise Attorney?

 Like many areas of the law, franchise law can be complicated.
 A franchise attorney can help guide you through the many steps required before it can be set up and running.

 For instance, under the law, all franchise owners are provided with a Franchise Disclosure Document, that offers crucial information about the franchisor.
 However, this document can be upwards of 200 pages long, and a franchise attorney who is experienced with these documents can be quite helpful in sifting through all the information and focusing on what is truly important.

 Your franchise attorney can also help explain any potential legal pitfalls that the document contains, and he will be your best asset in negotiating these agreements.